Bundesdruckerei-GmbH/gitlab_migration_helper/README.md

 # Gitlab Migration Helper

-A lightweight CLI tool to help move code repositories and some some surrounding Gitlab resources from one Gitlab instance to another.
+A lightweight CLI tool to help move code repositories and surrounding Gitlab resources from one Gitlab instance to another.

+**Features:**

+- CLI driven wizard to migrate repositories of a given group
+- Batch migration of all repositories of a group
+- Repositories from subgroups can be included
+- Pruning of the original project, i.e. branches, releases and pipeline runs
+- Additional Gitlab resources, that are migrated:
+  - CI/CD Variables from within the project (inherited variables are not migrated)
+  - Releases

+> [!IMPORTANT]
+> In order to keep the volume of the transfered data within the given Gitlab size
+> the releases, tags and pipeline runs are pruned in the origin repositories.
+Refer
+> to the "project preservation parameters" for details.

 ## How-to: Use this Helper